 - Toplanguage jobs – English-speaking jobs in Germany (and other languages)

 - Germany StartUp Jobs.com

-The interview process for a simple part-time job isn’t complex like for a full-time job.
-Sometimes candidates will be required to complete a day or two of internships so the employer can see him/her in action.
+The interview process for a simple part-time job isn’t complex as for a full-time job.
+Sometimes candidates will be required to complete a day or two of internships so the employer can see them in action.

-Since you can only work 10 hours per week, don’t expect this job to cover all your living expenses.
-The average salary for unqualified student jobs in Germany is between 9 EUR and 19 EUR depending on the region, position, requirements, and others.
+Because Job Seeker visa holders can only work 10 hours per week, don’t expect to cover all your living expenses with the side income.
+The average salary for unskilled jobs in Germany is between 9 EUR and 19 EUR per hour.
+The rate depends on the region, position, requirements, and others.